 Currently, applicants who have attended Maryland public institutions may be admitted in accordance with the criteria outlined in the previous paragraph.
 The university subscribes to the policies set forth in the Maryland Higher Education Commission (MHEC) and Board of Regents transfer policies.
 When the number of students desiring admission exceeds the number that can be accommodated in a particular professional or specialized program, admission will be based on criteria developed by the university to select the best qualified students.

-Articulated transfer programs are available at each Maryland community college.
+Articulated transfer programs are available at each Maryland public community college.
 An articulated transfer program is a list of courses that best prepare applicants for a particular course of study at the University of Maryland.
 Applicants who take appropriate courses specified in the articulated program and earn acceptable grades are guaranteed transfer with no loss of credit.
 Articulated transfer programs help students plan their new programs after changing career objectives.
 More information about ARTSYS, the articulation system, is available online at http://artsys.usmd.edu .
 Applicants are encouraged to follow articulated programs to enhance their transition to the University of Maryland.

 Transfer of General Education Requirements from Maryland Public Institutions

-As directed by the MHEC Transfer Policy, transferable courses taken in fulfillment of general education requirements at a Maryland public institution will be applied toward University of Maryland's general education requirements.
+As directed by the MHEC Policy (13B.06.01.04), transferable courses taken in fulfillment of general education requirements at a Maryland public institution will be applied toward University of Maryland's general education requirements.
 Careful planning with an academic advisor will ensure that students take appropriate credit and maximize their credit transfer.
 The total number of general education credits for a Maryland public institution transfer or post baccalaureate credits will not exceed that required of native students.

 Transfer Credit Policy - Maryland Higher Education Commission